What does it mean for something like business contracts to be labeled as luxuries?

 And that espresso machine?

 It might bring an extra little smile to your face when you take that first sip of coffee in the morning.

 But will you and your business survive without all these things?
 Absolutely!
 Which is why they are all still in your online shopping cart 😉

-What you and your business absolutely won’t survive without is CONTRACTS.
+What you and your business absolutely won’t survive without is contracts.

-Contracts are not a luxury.
+Business contracts are not a luxury.

 Having your legal ish in order is not being extravagant…. it’s being responsible.
-It’s a first step, NOT something you start thinking about once your business is up and running.
+It’s a first step, not something you start thinking about once your business is up and running.
 By then, it could even be way too late.

-But let’s bust this myth once and for all by looking at the three most important reasons why contracts are not a luxury, but an absolute essential for any business owner. 👇🏽
+But let’s bust this myth once and for all by looking at the three most important reasons why business contracts are not a luxury, but an absolute essential for any business owner. 👇🏽

-1. Boundaries are important
+1. Boundaries Are Important